John G. Georgiadis

 Introduces the student to the scope of the biomedical engineering profession and its role in society, and develops a sense of professionalism in the student.
 Provides an overview of biomedical engineering through lectures, presentations by outside speakers, hands-on exercises, and scientific literature analyses.
 Develops professional communication and teamwork skills.

-In this course, students will apply MATLAB programming to solve quantitative biomedical engineering problems across cell/tissue engineering, neural engineering, and medical imaging.
+In this course, students will apply programming to solve quantitative biomedical engineering problems across cell/tissue engineering, neural engineering, and medical imaging.
 Students will also be exposed to additional engineering and product development programming tools and environments.

 Basic properties of fluids in motion.
 Lagrangian and Eulerian viewpoints, material derivative, streamlines.
 Continuity, energy, angular and linear momentum equations in integral and differential forms.
 Applications in biofluids and biomedical devices; rheology of biological fluids.